At UNSW School of Risk and Actuarial Studies, our degrees have received professional recognition by the

 Society of Actuaries(North America) and

-Our degrees are recognised for Validation by Educational Experience (VEE) by the North American Society of Actuaries and Casualty Actuarial Society.
-We are also recognised as a Center of Actuarial Excellence by the North American Society of Actuaries.
+Casualty Actuarial Society for Validation by Educational Experience (VEE).
+We're also recognised as a Center of Actuarial Excellence by the Society of Actuaries.

 The profession of actuary is one of the oldest in the financial world.
-It is highly regarded and requires the completion of, or exemption from, examinations set by the professional bodies.
+It's highly regarded and requires the completion of, or exemption from, examinations set by the professional bodies.